IndrajeetPatil/statsExpressions/tests/testthat/_snaps/tidy_model_expressions.md

     Code
       tidy_model_expressions(tidy_model_parameters(mod_chi), statistic = "chi")
-    Output
+    Warning <simpleWarning>
+      the condition has length > 1 and only the first element will be used Output
       # A tibble: 2 x 10
         term  estimate std.error conf.level conf.low conf.high statistic df.error